 New York City properties are assessed for water and sewer services based upon the amount of water consumed between the prior and current meter readings.
 Water meters are read in cubic feet (1 cubic foot = 7.48 gallons).
 We bill in hundred cubic foot (HCF) units 1 HCF = 748 gallons.
 Properties are billed at how many HCF units are consumed at the current water rate.

 The New York City Water Board is responsible for establishing water and sewer rates within the City of New York.
-As of July 1, 2019 for properties billed by meter, the water charge is $3.99 per 100 cubic feet and the combined charge for water and sewer is $ 10.33 per 100 cubic feet.
-The minimum water and sewer charge per metered household remains at $1.27 per day.
-For properties billed through the Multi-family Conservation Program, the annual charge per unit is $1,028.53.
+For the Fiscal Years that began on July 1, 2019 and on July 1, 2020, the metered rate for water is $3.99 per 100 cubic feet, and the combined water and sewer charge is $10.33 per 100 cubic feet.
+The minimum water and sewer charge is $1.27 per day, for metered customers with low water usage.
+Properties on the Multi-family Conservation Program are charged $1,052.29 per apartment unit.

-If you have any questions or need additional information please contact (718) 595-7000 or Email Customer Service.
+If you have any questions or need additional information please visit Customer Service.

 New York City Water Board